 Can my family also apply for the Vanuatu Immigration by Investment Program?

-Yes, your family can definitely apply for the Vanuatu citizenship by Investment Program provided that additional fees are met.
-To acquire Vanuatu passports for a family of four you will need to pay $180,000 plus fees.
+Yes, your family can definitely apply for the Vanuatu citizenship program, as long as additional fees are met.
+To acquire Vanuatu passports for a family of four, you will need to pay $180,000 plus fees.
 The whole family can become Vanuatu citizens in a very short time.

 How do I become a citizen of Vanuatu?